 Like many of the state’s attractions, Wyoming’s hot springs have a long history.

-Many American Indian tribes believed the hot springs possessed healing powers, while settlers stopped at the naturally heated pools to soak their weary feet during their travels westward.
+Many American Indian tribes believe the hot springs possessed healing powers, while settlers stopped at the naturally heated pools to soak their weary feet during their travels westward.
 Today’s visitors flock to soaking spots throughout the state to relax, recharge and admire the surrounding scenery.

 Open year-round, these steamy hot springs attractions are especially fun in chilly weather, when swirling snowflakes make the warm waters even more enchanting.
 Experience the wonder for yourself at one of these popular Wyoming hot springs.